javiercplus/vouru/README.md

-# Vouru – Void User Repository Helper
+# Vouru / Void User Repository Helper

-Vouru is a Bash script to build and install packages from `void-packages` and the community **VUR** overlay.
+Vouru is a Bash script to build and install packages from `void-packages` and from **custom Git repositories** (like the community VUR overlay) that contain xbps‑src templates.
+With the `add` command, you can clone any repository – be it your own, a fork, or a third‑party collection – and its templates will be automatically copied into the local `srcpkgs` tree for building.

 - Clones `void-packages`, runs `binary-bootstrap`
 - Searches, compiles and installs packages